Plasma Ball Tesla’s Lamp

 Plasma Ball Tesla’s Lamp : The globe is a glass sphere with most of the air replaced with 3 of the noble (or inert) gases – neon, argon and xenon.
-A high frequency alternating current electrode is in the centre, and when it discharges, it excites the filaments thaat strike the inside of the globe.
+A high frequency alternating current electrode is in the center, and when it discharges, it excites the filaments that strike the inside of the globe.
+The globe diameter is 15cm.

 Simply plug it in and turn it on.
 Placing your hand or finger on the globe will allow you to “control” the strongest and brightest filaments.